oelin/sora-xl/README.md

 # Sora-XL

-A method for eXtremely Long-form video generation using a combination of Sora and NUWA-XL.
+A prospective method for eXtremely Long-form video generation using a combination of Sora and NUWA-XL.

 ## 1. Introduction